-With the coronavirus epidemic, millions of people have been confined to their homes and many of them telecommuting.
+With the coronavirus epidemic, millions of people have been confined to their homes, and many of them telecommuting.
 Although the reason is of capital importance, it requires everyone to review their personal and professional organization.
 Reorganization of time and workspace, new IT tools, disruption of relationships between colleagues.
 The implementation of teleworking is also a transformative and mobilizing project for the entire company.
-So how to initiate and succeed the pivot towards teleworking?
+So how to initiate and succeed in the pivot towards teleworking?
 Web Creation London tells you everything!

 77% of employees who work remotely are more productive at home